 One notable coach left out of the following sections is former Notre Dame head coach Brian Kelly.
 The Irish, often one of the top teams in the nation, are not affiliated with any particular conference; rather, they play as an Independent school.
 Notre Dame athletics joined the Atlantic Coast Conference (ACC) before the 2020 season and the football team plays numerous ACC schools each year, but still remains an Independent.
 Because the football squad is not fully integrated into the ACC, Kelly’s salary and overall win percentage are not included with that conference.

 Without further ado, here is each coach’s overall win percentage and 2021 salary, as compared to the rest of the coaches in their conference:

-Stanford’s David Shaw has the highest salary in the Pac-12 by over $3 million — leading some to question whether he is overpaid, as the Cardinal have not been one of the top football teams in the conference for several years.
+According to his 2019 salary, Stanford’s David Shaw is the highest paid coach in the Pac-12 by over $3 million — leading some to question whether he is overpaid, as the Cardinal have not been one of the top football teams in the conference for several years.
 He is one of the longest-tenured coaches in the conference, however, and has the third-highest overall win percentage.
-It is worth noting that in previous years his salary was closer to $5 million and the $8.9 million that he was paid this past season includes a retroactive salary and signing bonus.
+It is worth noting that in previous years his salary was closer to $5 million and the $8.9 million that he was paid for the 2019 calendar year includes a retroactive salary and signing bonus.